What is the Normal Water Line in a Steam Boiler?

 All boiler manufacturers identify the “normal water line” in their instruction manuals.
-It is typically denoted as “NWL,” and describes the height in inches from the bottom of the boiler upto this line.
+It is typically denoted as “NWL” and describes the height in inches from the bottom of the boiler up to this line.
 By not paying attention to the NWL, you can set yourself up for a whole lot of headaches.
-Manufacturers today know that, for their boilers to provide good “dry” steam, they have to rely on the near-boiler piping to help shake out any water that has come out of the boiler with the steam.
+The manufacturers today know that for their boilers to provide good “dry” steam, they have to rely on the boiler’s near-boiler piping to help “shake out” any water that has come out of the boiler with the steam.

-Most manufacturers list the height of the boiler’s heading as at least 24”, above the normal water line, because:
+Most manufacturers list the height of the boiler’s header piping above the NWL as at least 24” because:

 We know how the NWL is established, but how it is set in a boiler?
-The only way to set the proper water level is by manually filling the boiler to the proper level.
-Some believe that an automatic water feeder is responsible for maintaining this water line, but a feeder’s only function is to maintain a safe minimum water level, working in conjunction with the low water cut-off.
-You don’t want customers thinking that an automatic water feeder is a convenience item, lest they forget about the importance of regularly checking their boilers.
+The only way to set the proper NWL is by manually filling the boiler to the proper level.
+Some believe that an automatic water feeder is responsible for maintaining this water line, but a feeder’s only function is to maintain a safe minimum water level working in conjunction with the low water cut-off.
+You don’t want a customer thinking that an automatic water feeder is convenience item lest they forget about the importance of regularly checking their boiler!

-If you have any questions about low water cut-offs, automatic water feeders and steam boilers, contact your local McDonnell & Miller representative.
+If you have any questions regarding low water cut-offs, automatic water feeders and steam boilers, contact your local ITT McDonnell & Miller Representative.
 They are well trained on steam subjects.